 Alameda County service providers quickly pivoted in response to the COVID-19 Pandemic.
-With guidance from the Alameda County Public Health Department various county agencies, departments, neighboring counties, community members and providers, as well as State and Federal officials begin collaborating to determine how to balance client's need to access services with the very real health and safety risks associate with the COVID-19 emergency.
+With guidance from the Alameda County Public Health Department various county agencies, departments, neighboring counties, community members and providers, as well as State and Federal officials collaborated to determine how to balance their clients' need to access services with the very real health and safety risks associated with the COVID-19 emergency.

-It immediately became clear to keep our communities safe during the pandemic, organizations needed to find alternatives to in-person services that would reduce the spread of the virus, while ensuring clients have access to the services they need.
+It immediately became clear to keep communities safe during the pandemic, organizations needed to find alternatives to in-person services that would reduce the spread of the virus, while ensuring clients had access to the services they need.
 Alameda County Health Care Services Agency expanded their services to include multiple telehealth platforms and offered client's extended home dosages.
-Since community based organizations were unable to enter County Jail to meet with clients, the Alameda County Probation Department partnered with the Alameda County Sheriff's Office to provide clients with tablets while in custody that they could use to speak directly with service providers through dedicated lines established at each Probation Department office.
+Since community based organizations were unable to enter County Jail to meet with clients, the Alameda County Probation Department worked with the Alameda County Sheriff's Office to provide contact with service providers via tablets while in-custody to enable clients to speak directly with service providers through dedicated lines established at each Probation Department office.
 This technology allowed clients to seek services pre-release to help ensure successful reintegration into the community upon release.
-Service providers, in-custody and out, had to pivot to a distance learning model where classes were converted to packets and instructors checked in with students via video visits, email and/or phone.
+Service providers, incustody and out, had to pivot to distance learning where classes were converted to packets and instructors checked in with students via video visits, email and/or phone.